Category: AI

 But Large Language Models (LLMs) work differently from search.
 They don’t look up answers; they calculate the probability of the best answers to deliver based on their training data.

-With the introduction of AIO, the goal is no longer to get a click to a website where the answer can be found; it is to be the trusted source that the AI cites when answering questions.
+So, with the introduction of AEO, the goal is no longer to get a click to a website where the answer can be found; it is to be the trusted source that the AI cites when answering questions.

 7 steps to make my site “AI-Visible.”